-She served as core faculty for the Lessac Institute for fifteen years teaching alongside her mentor, Arthur Lessac.
+She served as core faculty for the Lessac Institute for 15 years teaching alongside her mentor, Arthur Lessac.
 She has been a guest speaker/lecturer for Lessac Conferences across the United States.
 Most recent workshops: Kent State University: Moving and Sensing the Phonetic Alphabet 2020 and Consonant Series: Play with Purpose for the Lessac Online Teacher Training 2021.
-Currently she serves as a board member of Voice and Movement Studies at the Lessac Institute.
+Currently, she serves as a board member of Voice and Movement Studies at the Lessac Institute.

-As an actress, Kathleen co-founded the Open Fist Theatre Company in Los Angeles receiving Dramalogue nominations for her leading roles in The Bitter Tears of Petra Von Kant, Blood Moon, and Dusa-Stas-Fish and Vi.
+As an actress, Dunn-Muzingo co-founded the Open Fist Theatre Company in Los Angeles receiving Dramalogue nominations for her leading roles in The Bitter Tears of Petra Von Kant, Blood Moon, and Dusa-Stas-Fish and Vi.
 She has performed leading roles with The Evidence Room, Los Angeles Women’s Shakespeare, Workshop 360, and at the Malibu Stages as Veronica in God of Carnage, starring A. Martinez and Pattie in Kimberly Akimbo, starring Katharine Ross.

-Kathleen works with major tv and film studios as a voice and dialect coach in all areas of the performance process: from role preparation, to onset coaching into post-production.
+Dunn-Muzingo works with major TV and film studios as a voice and dialect coach in all areas of the performance process: from role preparation, to onset coaching into post-production.
 She was the key dialect coach for blockbusters: Marvel’s Avengers, Warner’s Pacific Rim, MGM’s remake of Red Dawn, 20th, Century Fox’s Dragonball, and Sony Pic’s Green Hornet.
 She has coached entire TV Seasons: The Last Ship Season 3, How to Get Away with Murder Season 1 and 2, The Shooter, and Leverage.
 Her work with international stars can be seen in Shanghai, Green Hornet, and Make your Move.
 Upcoming coaching projects: Sony Pictures Bullet Train and the ABC mini-series, Women of the Movement.

 At USC, she has served as core faculty in the BA and BFA performance programs.
 She served as the director of BFA sophomore performance projects: Love’s Labor’s Lost and Queen Margaret.
-Kathleen is resident voice and speech coach for SDA productions and has coached over 60 productions for USC.
+Dunn-Muzingo is resident voice and speech coach for SDA productions and has coached over 60 productions for USC.